-Email-based cybercrimes cost billions of dollars, ranging from $50K per attack for small businesses and going as high as $3.86M for mid-size businesses.
-Phishing emails are one of the common ways of attempting cyberattacks.
-Hackers use email domains of reputed companies to trick people into perceiving them as trusted entities.
+Email-based cybercrimes cost billions of dollars, ranging from $50K per attack for small businesses to $3.86M for mid-size businesses.
+Phishing emails is one of the common ways of attempting cyberattacks.
+Hackers use the email domains of reputed companies to trick people into perceiving them as trusted entities.
 Imagine a malicious actor exploiting your domain and tarnishing your brand image for unethical activities!

 Fortunately, DMARC, an email authentication protocol used to prevent unwanted phishing and spoofing can help.
 EasyDMARC has proven its effectiveness by blocking over 90 million phishing attacks in the first half of 2022.

-Statistics like this make it important to know what DMARC is and the common DMARC tags used.
+Statistics like this make it essential to know what DMARC is and the common DMARC tags used.
 This blog will focus on the same.

 What is DMARC and How Does it Work?